OneDevGuy/mogwai-api/mod_php/README.md

 Edit .credentials.php with rpc and db credentials.

-To bootstrap the database, import mogwai.sql:
+To bootstrap the database, import mogwai.sql from https://tba  :

 * mysql mogwai -u mogwai < mogwai.sql   # enter your difficult password when prompted